Netflix/weep/README.md

 # this one also works with just the role name!
 eval $(weep export fullOrPartialRoleName)

+# and with one or more role assumptions
+eval $(weep export fullOrPartialRoleName -A arn:aws:iam::123456789012:role/roleToAssume)
 ```

 Then run `aws sts get-caller-identity` to confirm that your credentials work properly.